mohae/struct2csv/README.md

 Pointers have not yet been implemented.

 ### Embedded types
-If a type is embeded, any exported fields within that struct become their own columns with the field name being the column name, unless a field tag has been defined.
+If a type is embedded, any exported fields within that struct become their own columns with the field name being the column name, unless a field tag has been defined.
 The name of the embedded struct does not become part of the column header name.

 ### Maps, Slices, and Arrays
 #### Map